ronaldvendelmans/citysdk-ld/faq/index.md

 ## Who maintains the API?

-[Waag Society](http://waag.org) maitains the codebase on [GitHub](https://github.com/waagsociety/citysdk-ld) and runs this instance as well.
+[Waag Society](http://waag.org) maintains the codebase on [GitHub](https://github.com/waagsociety/citysdk-ld) and runs this instance as well.

 ## What are the terms & conditions?
 This service is considered a useful prototype, offered with a ‘best effort SLA’ and a fair-use policy.
-A sustainable hosted instance of the API is currently in preparation.
+A sustainable-hosted instance of the API is currently in preparation.

 ## Other questions